ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *This means that a single user's action can trigger atomic updates.*

 [[R291]](#r291) Testability: Data Orchestration solutions with transaction boundaries typically utilize topic-driven publish/subscribe messaging models.
-An example of such an implementation with a complete test suite is [Apache Kafka](https://github.com/apache/kafka).
+An example of such an implementation with a complete testsuite is [Apache Kafka](https://github.com/apache/kafka).
 Therefore, the requirement is testable.

 #### **[R292]**
 Data Orchestration utilized in a BPI MUST commit the exact order in which operations happened on the primary database.

 [[R292]](#r292) Testability: Data Orchestration solutions which commit to and preserve operations order utilize a publish/subscribe messaging model where each message is uniquely associated to a topic and where the message identifier is deterministically created.
-An example of such an implementation with a complete test suite is [Apache Kafka](https://github.com/apache/kafka).
+An example of such an implementation with a complete testsuite is [Apache Kafka](https://github.com/apache/kafka).
 Therefore, the requirement is testable.

 #### **[R293]**
 Data Orchestration utilized in a BPI MUST support a consistent state.

 [[R293]](#r293) Testability: Data Orchestration solutions that support a consistent state typically utilize a queued publish/subscribe messaging model where each message is uniquely associated to a topic and where the message identifier is deterministically created to preserve state by maintaining a history of state changes.
-An example of such an implementation with a complete test suite is [Apache Kafka](https://github.com/apache/kafka).
+An example of such an implementation with a complete testsuite is [Apache Kafka](https://github.com/apache/kafka).
 Therefore, the requirement is testable.

 #### **[R294]**
 Data Orchestration utilized in a BPI MUST support user-space processing.

 *In the context of this document, this requirement establishes a capability that allows for one or more computations outside a database to be triggered by a data change in the data storage system.*

 [[R294]](#r294) Testability: Data Orchestration solutions that support user-space processing typically utilize a topic-driven publish/subscribe messaging system where messages either trigger outside computations and/or data storage operations or are the result of outside computations and/or data storage operations.
-An example of such an implementation with a complete test suite is [Apache Kafka](https://github.com/apache/kafka).
+An example of such an implementation with a complete testsuite is [Apache Kafka](https://github.com/apache/kafka).
 Therefore, the requirement is testable.

 #### **[R295]**
 Data Orchestration utilized in a BPI MUST NOT make assumptions about consumer uptime.

 [[R295]](#r295) Testability: Data Orchestration solutions that make no assumptions about consumer uptime utilize a topic-driven publish/subscribe messaging system where messages are kept in topic queues until they are consumed by a subscribing application (consumer).
-An example of such an implementation with a complete test suite is [Apache Kafka](https://github.com/apache/kafka).
+An example of such an implementation with a complete testsuite is [Apache Kafka](https://github.com/apache/kafka).
 Therefore, the requirement is testable.

 #### **[R296]**
 Data Orchestration utilized in a BPI MUST isolate data source and consumers.

 [[R296]](#r296) Testability: Data Orchestration solutions that isolate data source (producer) and consumer utilize a topic-driven publish/subscribe messaging system.
-An example of such an implementation with a complete test suite is [Apache Kafka](https://github.com/apache/kafka).
+An example of such an implementation with a complete testsuite is [Apache Kafka](https://github.com/apache/kafka).
 Therefore, the requirement is testable.

 #### **[R297]**
 Data Orchestration utilized in a BPI MUST support low latency.

 *Low latency in this context refers to a latency that does not impact the overall system latency of the BPI.*

 [[R297]](#r297) Testability: There are many Data Orchestration solutions that are low latency.
-An example of such an implementation with a complete test suite is [Apache Kafka](https://github.com/apache/kafka).
+An example of such an implementation with a complete testsuite is [Apache Kafka](https://github.com/apache/kafka).
 Therefore, the requirement is testable.

 #### **[R298]**
 Data Orchestration utilized in a BPI MUST be scalable and highly available such that overall system latency is not impacted when volume meaningfully and rapidly changes at any point in time.

 [[R298]](#r298) Testability: There are many Data Orchestration solutions that are highly scalable, highly redundant to guarantee high-availability and have low latency.
-An example of such an implementation with a complete test suite is [Apache Kafka](https://github.com/apache/kafka).
+An example of such an implementation with a complete testsuite is [Apache Kafka](https://github.com/apache/kafka).
 Therefore, the requirement is testable.

 *The BPI Data Orchestration must include the following four components:*

 #### **[R299]**
 The Data Orchestration Layer utilized in a BPI MUST include a fetcher capability that extracts changes from the data source or another bus component.

 [[R299]](#r299) Testability: Data Orchestration solutions with fetcher capabilities typically utilize a queued publish/subscribe messaging model.
-An example of such an implementation with a complete test suite is [Linkedin's Databus](https://github.com/linkedin/databus).
+An example of such an implementation with a complete testsuite is [Linkedin's Databus](https://github.com/linkedin/databus).
 Therefore, the requirement is testable.

 #### **[R300]**
 The Data Orchestration Layer utilized in a BPI MUST include a log store that caches the generated data change stream.

 [[R300]](#r300) Testability: Data Orchestration solutions with a log store typically utilize a queued publish/subscribe messaging model.
-An example of such an implementation with a complete test suite is [Linkedin's Databus](https://github.com/linkedin/databus).
+An example of such an implementation with a complete testsuite is [Linkedin's Databus](https://github.com/linkedin/databus).
 Therefore, the requirement is testable.

 #### **[R301]**
 The Data Orchestration Layer utilized in a BPI MUST include a snapshot store that stores a moving snapshot of the generated change data stream.

 [[R301]](#r301) Testability: Data Orchestration solutions with a snapshot store typically utilize a queued publish/subscribe messaging model.
-An example of such an implementation with a complete test suite is [Linkedin's Databus](https://github.com/linkedin/databus).
+An example of such an implementation with a complete testsuite is [Linkedin's Databus](https://github.com/linkedin/databus).
 Therefore, the requirement is testable.

 #### **[R302]**
 The Data Orchestration Layer utilized in a BPI MUST include a subscription client pulling change events with low-latency across various components and servicing them to a service in a BPI.

 [[R302]](#r302) Testability: Data Orchestration solutions typically utilize a subscription client.
-An example of such an implementation with a complete test suite is [Linkedin's Databus](https://github.com/linkedin/databus).
+An example of such an implementation with a complete testsuite is [Linkedin's Databus](https://github.com/linkedin/databus).
 Therefore, the requirement is testable.

 ## 7.4 BPI-External Storage: Edge Storage